millerj870/millerj870.github.io/_posts/2021-06-20-state-of-the-lc.md

   16. repaired water leak that drips onto the feet of the LC passenger (first row) when A/C is running; used 3M strip caulk (need to check the name) to replace the gasket that was failing.
 Noted a bunch of gunk in the air filter space, but could only get some out.
 Wife was impressed that I did this myself.
   17. Upgraded to Michelen Defender LTX M/S 275/65R18 (32 inch) tires.
 The rig looks good!
   18. Built a sleeping platform for the back that comes apart, allowing a table to be present in the third-row area at all times; an extension lays down over the folded down back seats.
 I'm sure I'll want to fiddle with this design some.
-  19. Started [fixing the saggy mesh nets](/2020/12/30/hot-glue) on the back of the front seats.
+  19. Started [fixing the saggy mesh nets](/2020/12/30/hot-glue.html) on the back of the front seats.
+[Still need to do the PS]
+  20. investigated [the water leak](/2021/06/08/LC-working-on-the-leak.html) into the DS footwell when it rains; will need to wait for the next rain (or manufacture one with a sprinkler) to see if it worked
+  21. [rolled the dice](/2021/06/07/catalytic-coverter-notes.html) on a `PO430` error code to get the rig resmogged
+  20. refoamed the front speakers and the subwoofer
+  21. replaced the cloth on all speaker grills; may redo in the future with a darker shade of grey
+  22. added missing body clips to the sides of the DS front door
+  23. replaced the screws that hold down the transitional tray for the tailgate; the originals were corroded and gross